ravimad/Orb2015/artifact.md

 ### Booting the Virtual Disk Image

-A bootable virtual disk image with our system pre-installed is available as a part of the artifact archive.
-Use the following steps to boot from the image:

 1. Install [Oracle Virtual Box](https://www.virtualbox.org/wiki/Downloads).
 2. Extract the .vdi file from the archive
 3. Create a new virtual machine with the downloaded .vdi file as the hard disk.
-We recommend at least 4GB of RAM for the virtual machine.
+Our benchmarks are compute intensive. **We recommend at least 4GB of RAM and 2 Processing Cores for the virtual machine.** (Some benchmarks could timeout on lower configurations.)
-4. Start the virtual machine.
-It will boot Ubuntu 15.04 operating system and will automatically log into the account : *paper191* (password: *oopsla*)
+4. When started, the virtual machine should boot Xubuntu 16.04 Linux operating system and will automatically log into the account : *popl* (password: *popl*)

 ### Running the Grammar Tutoring System